A new year offers a fresh start, and thousands will make a New Year's resolution to get their financial matters more organized.

 - Personal credit rating maintained in good order in the event of disability or unemployment

 So is it worth it?
-Again, it depends on your situation.
-Usually, however, the expense of credit insurance outweighs the potential benefits.
+Usually, the expense of credit insurance outweighs the potential benefits.
 Because most insurers pay only the minimum monthly payment when a claim is made, a better alternative to credit insurance might be to pay down debt and set aside funds for emergencies such as illness or job loss.
-As always, being informed of all the options will help you make the decision.
+As always, being informed of all the options can help you make the decision.

-So take some time to sort through those files, get organized, and make the best of the year to come!
+Take some time to sort through those files, get organized, and make the best of the New Year!